-If your driver’s license has been suspended and police catch you behind the wheel, you may face significant penalties, including up to six months in jail and a large fine.
+If your driver's license has been suspended and the police catch you behind the wheel, you may face significant penalties, including up to six months in jail and a large fine.
 However, these penalties are often just the beginning of your problems as a conviction for driving on a suspended license may make it difficult to obtain insurance and/or keep your employment, especially if your job requires you to have a license.
-If you fail to provide proof of insurance when requested, even if you have moved and didn’t get the mailed request from the BMV or have drug related convictions, it can result in a suspension.
+If you fail to provide proof of insurance when requested, even if you have moved and didn't get the mailed request from the BMV or have drug-related convictions, it can result in a suspension.

 Fortunately, Douglas A. Ball, Attorney at Law, and his team of legal professionals are here to help when you find yourself charged with driving under suspension (DUS).
 With over two and a half decades of legal experience, Douglas A. Ball has a unique understanding of Ohio criminal law, and he knows how to get things done.